A professor assigned to help students choose appropriate courses each semester.

 A group of courses, in varied areas of the arts and sciences, designated by a college as one of the requirements for a degree.

-Unit that gives weighting to the value of an academic course taken at a school.
-Usually based on how long you are physically in the class a week.
+A unit that gives weighting to the value of an academic course taken at a school.
+Usually based on how long you are physically in the class a week—sometimes referred to as credit-hours.

 A group of related programs of study within a college.
 For example, a biology department could offer degrees in cellular biology and marine biology.